We all are getting into the holiday spirit…why not keep things eco-friendly while celebrating the holidays?

-This wine cork Christmas trees are a little bit smaller than above and lack the lights.
-However, they make for a nice decoration for your Christmas tree!
-Checkout Between the Lines has details on how to make these wine cork ornaments.
+These wine cork Christmas trees are a little bit smaller than above and lack the lights.
+However, they make a nice decoration for your real Christmas tree!
+Between the Lines has details on how to make these wine cork ornaments.

 Wine Cork Reindeer

 Here’s another great Christmas tree decoration, a reindeer!
-The Homeless Finch shows this reindeer and many other wine cork decorations for you to make.
-You should definitely check them out!
+The Homeless Finch features this reindeer and many other wine cork decorations that are easy to make.
+You should definitely check them all out!

 There’s lots to do with wine corks, but what about the bottles?
 Well, we don’t want to throw those out either.
 You can always have them recycled at a local facility, or you can upcycle them yourself.
 This next section outlines some great ideas to transform your wine bottles.
-Once again, if you don’t have any wine bottles of your own, you can always buy them if you feel so inclined.
+Once again, if you don’t have any of your own, you can always buy empty wine bottles, if you feel so inclined.

 Wine Bottle Christmas Tree

 This tree is one of the many DIY Christmas tree alternatives found at Shelterness.
 Check out all the other ideas if your looking for something other than the traditional Christmas tree.
 Think “ladder,” “tripod,” “plywood” – these trees are anything but traditional!

 Wine Bottle Christmas Lights

 We really liked this idea!
 Put lights in a wine bottle to put under the tree, on the counter or any other place you want to display them.
-You can see how Kris from Blog Your Wine did them, or you can checkout another method at Active for Fashion.
-Those methods show how to create a hole in the bottom or the side.
+You can see how Kris from Blog Your Wine made his wine bottle Christmas lights, or you can check out another method from 17 Apart Those methods show how to create a hole in the bottom or the side.
 If you just want to remove the bottom of the bottle, here are instructions for upcycling wine bottles.